Eeeeeeeww! Disgusting Sandwiches!

 Reading Buddy Treat!

-Pupils worked hard on their reading buddy homework this half-term, completing activities from Year 2 reading tests.
-Their comprehension skills are getting better and better!
-As a treat for their progress in reading, our meerkat mob watched 'My Neighbour Toturo', a Japanese animated film, and had popcorn, hot chocolate, biscuits and sweets.
+Pupils worked hard on their reading buddy homework this half-term, completing Year 2 reading comprehensions.
+Their reading skills are getting better and better!
+As a treat for their progress in reading, our meerkat mob watched 'Kubo & The 2 Strings', an animated film set in ancient Japan that included some magic origami!
+We had popcorn, sweets and treats.
 It was a fun end to our wonderful Big Question work on Japan.
 Well done meerkats!

 Japan Collage!